Master of Science in NursingNursing Informatics

 JU's Nursing Informatics program prepares you to take the next step in your career whether that be a promotion or graduate school.
 The Informatics program was designed for you to complete your way:

-Courses offered in-person, online, or in a hybrid format (in-person and online) - Courses offered in 8-week flexible course formats that allow you to take terms off when you need it
+• Courses offered in 7-week flexible course formats that allow you to take terms off when you need it

 About Our Program